Clear Creek County Advocates

-You have just participated in a critical incident.
-You have been exposed to sights, sounds, smells, thoughts, or work demands that exceed normal working conditions or life experiences.
+If you have just participated in a critical incident, you have been exposed to sights, sounds, smells, thoughts, or work demands that exceed normal working conditions or life experiences.
 Even though the event is over, you may find yourself continuing to experience reactions for several days.
 Some normal reactions include:

 PHYSICAL THINKING EMOTIONAL SPIRITUAL

 Adrenalin rush In a fog All stirred up Loss of innocence